DeFiCh/defichain.com/content/white-paper.en.md

 ### Decentralized Wrapping of Tokens

 An important issue for DeFi is the ability to work with a variety of cryptoassets, directly, on-chain.
-While the transaction on the chain is done via the native DFI token, the DeFi Blockchain can use Bitcoin, Ethereum, ERC-20, or any other cryptoasset through wrapping.
+While the transaction on the chain is done via the native DFI token, DeFiChain can use Bitcoin, Ethereum, ERC-20, or any other cryptoasset through wrapping.

 Wrapping allows the utilization of any digital asset such that the underlying asset is maintained, but it can transact on a different blockchain.
-The DeFi Blockchain provides a decentralized wrapping mechanism which allows the owner of the crytpoasset to maintain pegging to the asset and utilize a trustless wrapping mechanism that does not rely on any third party as a guarantor of the wrapping or asset.
+DeFiChain provides a decentralized wrapping mechanism which allows the owner of the crytpoasset to maintain pegging to the asset and utilize a trustless wrapping mechanism that does not rely on any third party as a guarantor of the wrapping or asset.
 The wrapped tokens can be easily exchanged for their original value on their respective blockchain.
-Creating a wrapped token on the DeFi Blockchain is a rewarded activity, such that there is incentive for cryptocurrency holders to create wrapped tokens on the DeFi network as a form of rewarded decentralized financial investment.
+Creating a wrapped token on DeFiChain is a rewarded activity, such that there is incentive for cryptocurrency holders to create wrapped tokens on the DeFi network as a form of rewarded decentralized financial investment.

 Wrapping is a key capability of DeFi due to the need for interoperability of different types of cryptocurrencies and assets.
 To date, there are no interoperability standards between different currencies, and the only way to interoperate between currencies is by using wrapping or collateralization, which has to be provided by a third party.
 The entire point of decentralization is that people do not need to trust an authority, yet, today that is the main way that investors can interoperate between Bitcoin and Ethereum without converting from one coin to the other.
 The Polkadot protocol provides a platform for the development of interoperable apps, but not specifically for DeFi.
 As a new protocol, it is yet to be seen how it will be leveraged.

 Without wrapping, holders would need to convert their cryptoasset to the DeFi currency in order to use the services offered.
 Obviously, for most investors, that’s unacceptable.
 The investor has put their money into Bitcoin, or Ethereum, or whatever else, because that is the currency they want to hold.
-The main purpose of the DeFi Blockchain is to enable financial transactions in any type of crypto asset, such that people can use the assets and coins they hold, as currency for investment in other types of financial vehicles.
+The main purpose of DeFiChain is to enable financial transactions in any type of crypto asset, such that people can use the assets and coins they hold, as currency for investment in other types of financial vehicles.
 The decentralized wrapping function is crucial in allowing people to hold any asset and perform investments in another currency.
 So, for example, someone holding Bitcoin could make a loan to someone who wants to borrow ETH, or someone who wants to hedge against the cryptocurrency they have could do so using a wrapping function to use some of their assets to purchase options in other types of assets.

 ### Decentralized Pricing Oracles

-The DeFi Blockchain will include pricing oracles to collect data from outside blockchains.
+DeFiChain will include pricing oracles to collect data from outside blockchains.
 Oracles are used to collect data such as pricing of other cryptoassets[^4].
 Oracles are an important way for blockchains to collect accurate information from both other blockchains and from non-crypto markets[^5].

 Participating as an oracle allows earning of tokens based on the accuracy of the oracles.
 The built-in oracle function will allow smart contracts to determine the number of oracles, consensus percentage, and the parameters for rewarding oracles for the data they provide.

 Oracles are eventually meant to be decentralized.
-However, DeFi Blockchain will be launched with a few appointed trusted pricing oracles that periodically submit pricing data from trusted source onto DeFi Blockchain.
+However, DeFiChain will be launched with a few appointed trusted pricing oracles that periodically submit pricing data from trusted source onto DeFiChain.

 ### Decentralized Exchanges

 The decentralized exchange function will allow atomic swap of cryptocurrencies in a peer-to-peer fashion[^6].
 The decentralized exchange function matches people for trading directly, without the need to buy and sell currency through an exchange.
 Using decentralized exchange reduces the risks associated with using exchanges, and ensures that the cryptoasset doesn’t leave the custodianship of the token-holders.
 It also removes the risk of custodianship from the exchange itself, because the mechanism is peer-to-peer based on an agreed-upon price or on the market price at the time of the exchange.

-While a number of decentralized exchanges are available on the market today[^7], the DeFi Blockchain solution allows integration of atomic swap capabilities in third-party applications by creating a decentralized exchange as a service.
+While a number of decentralized exchanges are available on the market today[^7], DeFiChain solution allows integration of atomic swap capabilities in third-party applications by creating a decentralized exchange as a service.

 [^4]: https://cointelegraph.com/explained/blockchain-oracles-explained
 [^5]: https://hackernoon.com/oracles-help-smart-contracts-resolve-subjective-events-d81639d8291c